Blotch3D/Blotch3D/README.md

 -   A NuGet package

--   Check out UrhoSharp.
+Note: Check out UrhoSharp.
 I wrote Blotch3D before I knew about UrhoSharp.
-    It looks like it does most of what Blotch3D does, and it has a NuGet package, physics, and I think with a little work you can get shadows.
+UrhoSharp looks like it does much of what Blotch3D does, and it has a NuGet package, physics, and I think with a little work you can get shadows.
+However, sprites may not be as configurable, and I didn't see much in the way of programmatic creation of objects.

 Creating a new project
 ======================